restatedev/examples/README.md

   durable execution or virtual objects.

-* **[End-to-End Applications](end-to-end-applications):** Runnable demo applications that consist of many components, e.g., a fodo ordering app, or an e-commerce site.
+* **[End-to-End Applications](end-to-end-applications):** Runnable demo applications that consist of many components, e.g., a food ordering app, or an e-commerce site.
   Typically packaged as a docker compose setup.

 * **[Tutorials](tutorials):** A step-by-step guide that builds an application and introduces